softwaresaved/common-form-questions/feedback-questions.md

 * Maybe
 * No

+### Question:
-### How many work related events (meetings, workshops, conference etc) have you attended in the previous 12 months.
+How many work related events (meetings, workshops, conference etc) have you attended in the previous 12 months.

 #### Reason:
 This is one question needed to build a comparion between your event and others people attending have attended